 The leader of a Stono Rebellion was a slave named Jemmy, or Cato.
-Cato was described to be of Angolan descent, though that is debated by historians.
+Historical accounts often describe Cato to be of Angolan descent, though historians debate the accuracy.

 Cato was Catholic, along with many of the other rebellious slaves.
 In addition, some among the slave rebels spoke Portuguese.

 Because of these details and given the slave trade routes of the time, some historians believe he was actually from the African Kingdom of Kongo.
 Many in the Kingdom of Kongo spoke Portuguese and the Kingdom had mainly converted to Catholicism in the 15th century.

 The causes of the rebellion aren’t definitively known, though historians have several theories.
 The leading one is that the Spanish offered freedom and land in their Florida territory to any escaped British slaves.

 Cato and the rebellious enslaved people were located just 20 miles outside Charleston, South Carolina and thus relatively close to the Florida border.